 The local discount store should have posted a weight limit for riding Patches, the one-cent-per-ride mechanical pony at the front of the store.
 I tried to ride Patches, so I guess it’s my fault that Patches is now sprawled on the tile floor with all four of his legs bent back like cheap paper clips.
 My attorney said I should pay for its replacement and issue a formal apology to all the traumatized children waiting in line at the time of the incident.

-It’s too late to save Patches, but I think it’s time I own up to the 15 pounds I have gained since the one/two punch of the pandemic shut-down and my recent retirement.
+It’s too late to save Patches, but I think it is time I own up to the 15 pounds I’ve gained since the one/two punch of the pandemic shut-down and my recent retirement.
 Not that weight struggles are new to me.
-It’s a battle I have fought with varying success all my life.
+It’s a battle I’ve fought with varying success all my life.
 I know more about yo-yo-ing than the Duncan Yo-Yo Company.

 I refused to breastfeed because Mom did not dispense skim milk.

 My first words were, “Does this diaper make my butt look big?